Compare The Best Cordless Hammer Drills

 The Hilti TE6-A36 cordless hammer drill is a heavy-duty AVR style drill that is available with two quick-release chucks.
 One is for normal drill bits and the other for SDS type drill bits.
 In addition, it comes with a single battery, 3 SDS drill bits and a handle.
 Read Full Review

-The Hilti TE6-A36 Cordless Rotary Hammer Drill provides exceptional performance and the best battery capability for a tool in its weight category.
-It is designed to bore more holes for each charge than other cordless rotary hammers in its class.
+The Hilti TE6-A36 Cordless Hammer Drill provides exceptional performance and the best battery capability for a tool in its weight category.
+It is designed to bore more holes for each charge than other cordless hammer drill in its class.
 Additionally, it provides repetitive drilling in all directions in masonry and concrete in the 5-16 millimeter range.
 It can also be used for occasional drilling in steel, wood and plastics.

 6. Hitachi DH18DBLP4 18-Volt Lithium Ion Cordless Brushless SDS Plus 1″ Rotary Hammer